Learn to Sew Your Clothes

 We’ll provide fabric suggestions for each of your projects, so you can easily make a decision and get to sewing.

 You’ll get useful and fun resources to go along with what you’re learning.
 We’ll share our recommended tools, sewing podcast episodes, books, articles, and tutorials.

-Each course also includes 3 months of membership in the private, online Learn to Sew Your Clothes support group, hosted by Sew Liberated’s team on our own platform, where you can ask any questions, post photos of your projects, and get to know other sewists on the same journey.
+Each course also includes lifetime membership in the private, online Learn to Sew Your Clothes course-specific support group, hosted by Sew Liberated’s team on our own platform, where you can ask any questions, post photos of your projects, and get to know other sewists on the same journey.